auth0/docs/articles/migrations/guides/calling-api-with-idtokens.md

 # Migration Guide: Management API and ID Tokens

-For some use cases you could use [ID Tokens](/tokens/id-token) in order to call some of the [/users](/api/management/v2#!/Users/get_users_by_id) and [/device-credentials](/api/management/v2#!/Device_Credentials/get_device_credentials) endpoints of the Management API.
+For some use cases you could use [ID Tokens](/tokens/id-token) in order to call some of the [Users](/api/management/v2#!/Users/get_users_by_id) and [Device Credentials](/api/management/v2#!/Device_Credentials/get_device_credentials) endpoints of the Management API.

 This functionality is being deprecated.
 You will have to use proper [Access Tokens](/tokens/access-token) in order to access any of the endpoints of the [Management API](/api/management/v2).

-The grace period for this migration starts on **March 31, 2018** and ends on **March 31, 2019**.
-That day forward you will no longer be able to use ID Tokens as credentials for the Management API.
+The grace period for this migration starts on **March 31, 2018** and at the moment is open-ended.
+This means that you will still be able to use ID Tokens to access these endpoints.
+When a mandatory opt-in date is set for this migration customers will be notified beforehand.

-This article will help you migrate your implementation.
+However, customers are encouraged to migrate to Access Tokens.
+This article will help you with that.

 First, we will see which use cases are affected.
 We will continue with reviewing how you can use [scopes](/scopes) to get tokens with different access rights, and then see all the ways you can use to get an Access Token.
 Finally, we will review the changes introduced in the [Account Linking](/link-accounts) process.

 ## Does this affect me?